Test ID: JAK2M JAK2 V617F Mutation Detection, Bone Marrow

 -Positive for JAK2 V617F variant

-Positive variant status is highly suggestive of a myeloid neoplasm, but must be correlated with clinical and other laboratory features for definitive diagnosis.
+Positive variant status is highly suggestive of a myeloid neoplasm but must be correlated with clinical and other laboratory features for definitive diagnosis.

 Negative variant status does not exclude the presence of a myeloproliferative neoplasm or other neoplasm.